hapax/hapax.github.io/assets/teaching.md

 This is a sort of power that philosophers, using mere words, could only dream of.
 I saw that maths was deep and beautiful.

-At the same time, I was pop science books about relativity and quantum mechanics.
+At the same time, I was reading pop science books about physics, fun things like relativity and quantum mechanics.
 I began to see that maths was a formal game played by nature as well.
 To paraphrase Galileo, it's the language in which the book of the universe is written.